apmuthu/ajaxcrud/README.md

 ````

 # Training files
- A set of HTML, PHP and JS files for teaching / reference purposes are available in the `training` folder.
+* A set of HTML, PHP and JS files for teaching / reference purposes are available in the `training` folder.
+* The `training` folder now has a Quick 'n' dirty WebForm training example as well